 Supports multiple languages.

-Intuitive, easy-to-use content editor.
+Intuitive and easy-to-use content editor.

-Mobile compatibility.
+Mobile device compatibility.

-What you won't like
+What you won't love

-What you won't like about EdApp
+What you won't love about EdApp

-Difficulty handling large numbers of learners.
+Difficulty managing large volumes of learners.

-Advanced features only available in paid version.
+Advanced features only available in the paid version.

 Pricing